-Marjo Smolander ja Karoliina Halsti-Ndiaye are pioneers in children’s songs in Wolof.
+Marjo Smolander ja Karoliina Halsti-Ndiaye are pioneers in children’s songs and culture in Wolof.
 In 2015 Smolander started a Wolof language play-school for the local Finnish-Senegalese children in Helsinki, Finland.
 She based on the format of pre-school music education pedagogy which is used in Finland.
 During the play-school lessons children learn Wolof language and culture.
-The purpose of the lessons is to keep up the Senegalese home culture of the children living in Finland.
+The purpose of the lessons is to keep up Wolof language and the Senegalese home culture of the children living in Finland.

 In 2016 Halsti-Ndiaye joined the effort.
 Halsti-Ndiaye is a sabar dancer and textile designer.
 At the moment the two women are working on a Wolof language song and story book for children.
 There will also be a web page and recorded auditory material played by Senegalese musicians.
-The book will be published in the spring 2018.
+The book were published in the autumn 2018.

-If you are interested in the project for maintaining the first language and culture in the other country, you are welcome to contact Smolander and Halsti-Ndiaye and ask for a presentation.
-For more information about the book, music and stories or to buy the book just contact firstname.lastname@example.org or email@example.com.
+If you are interested in the project you are welcome to contact Smolander and Halsti-Ndiaye.
+For more information about the book, music and stories or to buy the book just contact email@example.com or firstname.lastname@example.org.